exoego/rspec-openapi/README.md

     often from a single spec?
 Should we leave it for manual changes?
 * Intelligent merges
   * To maintain both automated changes and manual edits, the schema merge needs to be intelligent.
-  * We'll just deep-merge schema for now, but if a resource class is renamed, maybe merges should be rerouted to the renamed class.
+  * We'll just deep-reverse-merge schema for now, but if there's a $ref for example, modifications there should be rerouted to the referenced object.

 ## Links